som1sezhi/threedee/docs/materials.md

 # Built-in Materials

-Note that all these properties are in addition to the properties provided by the base class.
+Remember that all these properties are in addition to the properties provided by the base class.

-Emoji meanings:
-- ✅: This property is allowed to be modified after scene finalization/during "runtime", via the material's `:update()` method.
-- ⚠️: This property may only be modified during runtime to a value with the *same type* as the previous value.
-For example, a `.colorMap` property that was set to a `RageTexture` can only be changed to another `RageTexture`.
-An `.envMap` property set to an `EnvMap` may only be set to another `EnvMap` with the *same properties* (mapping, color format, etc.), besides perhaps the texture itself.
-A property set to `false` or `'sampler0'` should not be modified during runtime at all.
-- ❌: This property should not be modified at runtime.

 ## `DepthMaterial`